jcheung4/DSC180B/README.md

 After the model is finished training, output files will be saved into `detr/outputs`, and from there, move the model into the `entire_workflow/models` folder.

+### DETR2
+If you are willing to train DETR2 model manually, go to scripts/model_dev and refer to detr2_finetuning.ipynb.

 ### PostgreSQL Docker Container
 1. Run `lsof -i :5432` to see if anything is currently occupying that port.
     - If so, run `sudo kill [pid]` to get rid of it.